-The primary objective of the evaluation conducted by Taleemabad was to evaluate the effectiveness of its offerings.
-The evaluation was conducted through third-party standardized assessments of student learning outcomes and class observations.
-The assessment and observation processes extended to both Taleemabad schools and comparable “control” schools.
-Currently encompassing 140 schools,
+The primary objective of the evaluation conducted by Taleemabad was to discern the effectiveness of its offerings.
+The evaluation was conducted through third-party standardized assessments of student learning outcomes and class observations on both Taleemabad schools and comparable “control” schools.

 2.1.
-Instrument and Data Collection
+Instruments and Data Collection